Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 WHEN IS THE DEADLINE FOR REGISTRATION?

 The ESAT, like many UK university Admissions Tests, requires applicants to register in advance of sitting the test.
-2024 applicants will have to register between the 1st and 29th of September to be able to sit the test (although the deadline for many access arrangements is around the 15th September, so be sure to register early if you’re likely to need special arrangements of any kind!).
+Applicants wishing to sit the test in October will have to register between the 1st of August and the 16th of September to be able to sit the test (although the deadline for many access arrangements is on the 29th of August, so be sure to register early if you’re likely to need special arrangements of any kind!).

-Make sure that you have submitted all your details to the test centre and have received your candidate entry number as proof of entry by midnight on the 29th of September.
-If you have extenuating circumstances (i.e. a situation beyond your control) that prevented you from registering on time, get in touch with the University or college you applied to immediately and alert them of your situation.
+Once registered, make sure that you have received an email stating your test centre location, and the date, time, and duration of the test.
+Make sure that this is done well in advance of the deadline.
+If you have extenuating circumstances (i.e. a situation beyond your control) that prevented you from registering on time, get in touch with the Oxford college you applied to immediately and alert them of your situation.

 If you’re struggling to keep on top of dates and deadlines, head to our website to download our free University Application Calendar, which features registration deadlines and test dates for all major UK admissions tests, as well as other key dates such as UCAS deadlines, interview dates, open days, and more.